 In the end, I seize back everything I’ve delegated, because I can do it better and faster….and then I’m even more stressed out because I have too much to do.

-Being in control is actually not very fun.
+Being out of control is actually not very fun.

-And that was my struggle as we began this study.
-There were a lot of “unknowns” and dark, unfamiliar paths ahead of me that were, quite frankly, freaking me out.
+And that has been my struggle for the past several years.
+There have been a lot of “unknowns”; dark, unfamiliar paths ahead of me that were, quite frankly, freaking me out.

-I was tied up in knots every single day and my mind was racing, trying to come up with strategies and 5-step plans to make it all work.
+Many days, I was tied up in knots while my mind was racing, trying to come up with strategies and 5-step plans to make it all work.

 And then I remembered these four things I need to do when I’m out of control